-Once associated with the ancient Manor of Arlesey Bury, the moat is the main attraction for visitors to these two adjacent reserves.
-In spring, frogs, toads and newts spawn and drifts of tadpoles can be seen swimming there.
+Once associated with the ancient Manor of Arlesey Bury, an L-shaped moat is the main attraction for visitors to these two adjacent reserves.
+In spring, frogs, toads and newts spawn, and drifts of tadpoles can be seen swimming in search of food.
 Later in the year, dragonflies flit over the open water, looking for suitable areas to lay their eggs.
-Along the river Ivel, where yellow flag iris flowers, you can see banded demoiselle damselflies.
-They feed over the grassland of both reserves.